nabeel49/Nabeeel/README.md

 If you wanna follow my [instagram page](https://www.instagram.com/thy_is_art/) :)

-Music is one of my hobbies, I enjoy singing, some of the music instruments that I find interesting are - Guitar, Drums and Bass.
-I kinda listen to all kinds of music but i hate kpop, and I hope you do too.
-Some of my favourite genres are - RnB and Soul, Metal, Progressive Metal, Rap, Post Rock, Hip Hop and Folk.
-I like anime too, always end up binge watching.
+Music is one of my hobbies, I enjoy singing.
+I kindof listen to all kinds of music but i hate kpop, and I hope you do too.
 Guess that's enough, thanks for going through it!

  ![0](chain.gif)![00](chain.gif)